 Here are some handy links for job resources, gear, shameless plugs, and links for some fantastic filmmaker groups I’ve worked with.

 Star Wipe Films and DUO Media are actually comprised of the same pool of filmmakers.
-Star Wipe represents their artistic “for fun” non-profit work.
-DUO Media is their actual business.
+Star Wipe represents their artistic, “for fun”, not-for-profit work.
+DUO Media is the actual business.
 The Pennington family and all their acquired constituents that make up Star Wipe/DUO Media are some of the best filmmakers I’ve ever had the pleasure of working with.
 Kind, professional, courteous, knowledgeable, experienced, realistic expectations, and always producers good quality work that I’m proud to be a part of.

-On a related note, the efforts of many Star Wipers went into the production of “The Fellows Hip Movie”.
-Its probably one of the best ‘extremely’ low budget independent films I’ve ever seen.
+On a related note, the efforts of many Star Wipers went into the production of “Rise of the Fellowship”.
+Its probably one of the best, ‘extremely’ low budget independent films I’ve ever seen.
 Check it out.

 Resources for Jobs

 You may scoff at the idea, but I have gotten so many jobs from both Mandy.com & Craigslist.
 Some of the greatest jobs I’ve ever worked were mere listing on those sites.
-They’re free for the freelance job hunter to use.
-Craigslist will often have unpaid crap, but spent some time digging throwing and you’ll find some legitimate good jobs.
+Depending on your area, they’re free for the freelance job hunter to use.
+Craigslist will often have unpaid crap, but spend some time digging throwing and you’ll find some legitimate good jobs.

 Be sure to sign up with a production services directory.
 Its essentially the “yellow pages” for productions companies and freelancers.
 When a production comes to your area, they’ll look the the listing to find local talent.
 I’ve gotten some great gigs off my free listing.
 Make sure you’re listed so you can get those calls!
 OZ media runs the Virginia directory and you can have 2 basic listing for free!
 I’ve never paid for an upgrade listing; I’ve only ever used the 2 free listings.
 Its been good.